Emmanuel-Chevalier/powerbi-hr-attrition-dashboard/README.md

 ## 🔍 Key Insights (Executive Analysis)

-Based on the multidimensional analysis of **1,470 employees**, attrition is not evenly distributed — it is structurally concentrated in specific workforce segments.
+Based on the multidimensional analysis of **1,470 employees**, attrition is not evenly distributed, it is structurally concentrated in specific workforce segments.

 ---